dmd-program/dmd-100/topics/digital_multimedia_design.md

 ## DMD Core

-The program is comprised of three program-exclusive spine courses and six prescribed \(required\) "core" courses – two from each contributing college; Arts & Architecture, Communications, and Information Sciences & Technology.
+The program is comprised of three program-exclusive spine courses and six prescribed \(required\) "core" courses – two from each contributing college: Arts & Architecture, Communications, and Information Sciences & Technology.
 The core courses will provide skills and context pertinent to the disciplines from which they reside.
 The spine courses provide opportunities to frame and combine experiences from these disciplines.

 ## Pathways